saldanaj/ai-foundry-demos/docs/setup-guide.md

 **Symptoms:**
 - Responses generated but no citations
 - `grounding_used: false` in response
+- Warning: "Bing grounding enabled but no connection ID provided"

 **Solution:**
-1. In AI Foundry portal, verify Bing Search tool is enabled
+1. Verify `BING_CONNECTION_ID` is set in `.env` file
-2. Recreate agent with Bing Grounding tool explicitly enabled
+2. Ensure Bing Grounding resource is created in Azure portal
-3. Check if Bing resource connection exists in project
+3. Verify connection exists in AI Foundry portal (Settings → Connections)
-4. Verify Azure subscription has access to Bing Search APIs
+4. Run `python scripts/setup-bing-grounding.py` for setup verification
+5. Check that `enable_web_grounding=True` in configuration
+6. Verify connection ID format is correct (starts with `/subscriptions/...`)

 ### Issue: Streamlit app won't start